code-423n4/2023-07-arcade-findings/data/ABA-Q.md

 ### [L-05]  `ARCDVestingVault::delegate` allows delegation without a grant existing
 ##### Description

 `ARCDVestingVault::delegate`'s purpose is to delegate the grant voting power to an address.
-The function unfortunatelly does not check if there actually is a grant associated with the caller.
+The function unfortunately does not check if there actually is a grant associated with the caller.
 As such, a `grant` entry is created with only the delegate set to it.

 This breaks protocol invariant and may lead to more critical issues in the future.